hollyjalopy/d9book/book/bq.md

 }
 ```

-You will then have to create a Queue Worker which implements
+You will then have to create a Queue Worker, which implements [Selwyn, we should talk about that and which at some point.
+I might be guessing wrong on some of these.]
-ContainerFactoryPluginInterface and in the processItem() it processes a
+ContainerFactoryPluginInterface.
+In the processItem(), it processes a
 single item from the queue.

 See the website for the code...
+[Selwyn, do we need to specify the website?
+The ellipsis seems strange.]

-Then you'll need a cronEventProcessor which in annotation tells cron how
+Then you'll need a cronEventProcessor, which in annotation tells cron how
 often to run the job:

 ```php